Brain Fog. They Missed the Traumatic Brain Injury.

 She referred me to a neurotherapist.
 He asked the same kinds of questions, this time focusing on every impact to my head and neck.

 I started listing them.
 A pool somersault gone wrong at the YMCA.
 Monkey bars.
 A ski crash.
 Cobblestones in Boston.
-When I laid them out in sequence, there were more than I expected.
+When I listed them, there were more than I expected.

 Then he tested my brain.